pigmonkey/firewarden/README.md

 malicious files, such as PDF and JPGs.
 Add it to your mailcap to protect your system against shady email attachments.

-### Private Home

-Firewarden's behaviour when dealing with local files is similar to using Firejail's `--private-home=` option, but with a shorter syntax and the added benefit of working on files outside of the user's home directory.

-The following commands are equivalent:

-    $ firejail --net=none --private-dev --private-home=~/notatrap.pdf zathura notatrap.pdf
-    $ firewarden zathura ~/notatrap.pdf

-However, the following will fail due to the location of the file:

-    $ firejail --net=none --private-dev --private-home=/media/sdc1/notatrap.pdf zathura notatrap.pdf

-Instead, use Firewarden:

-    $ firewarden zathura /media/sdc1/notatrap.pdf

 ## Options

 ### Network